Things To Do in Saudi Arabia

 One of Riyadh’s most beautiful and well-maintained parks, there are plenty of grassy lawns can be enjoyed by picnicking wide pathways for jogging and biking and a vast playground for kids as well as an auditorium that can be used for events , and also an artificial lake that has the night fountain.
 The presence of an entrance fee ensures that you’ll be able to attract a more sophisticated crowd will be there.

 Riyadh Water Tower

-This odd white and green clock tower in the form of an Egyptian needle sits in the western end of Al Thumairi St at the aged Riyadh neighborhood of Advertisement Dirah.
+The odd green and white clock tower in the shape that of an Egyptian needle lies at the western part of Al Thumairi St at the old Riyadh neighbourhood in Advertisement Dirah.